Choosing a 3D Printer

 Many 3D Printed parts are printed for aesthetic or ergonomic reasons but more and more people want to print either working prototypes, low volume production parts or jigs & fixtures.

 Understanding how your part will be loaded, what strength your part requires and how to achieve this is critical in picking a printer.

 The majority of FDM printer manufacturers worth looking at are now “opensource” meaning you can put any filament you like through the printer with the settings being provide by the filament manufacturer.
 This gives a huge range of variation in what you can print but you need to ensure your printer is able to print the required material.

 Many budget 3D printers will only melt the plastic up to 250 Celsius whereas a durable plastic like Nylon or a hard plastic like Polycarbonate will need much higher melting temperatures closer to 300 Celsius.

 The majority of 3D printers will come fitted with a brass nozzle as standard.
 If you want to put a chopped glass fibre or carbon fibre through the nozzle this filament is incredibly abrasive and will wear a brass nozzle out within 500g.
 For materials like this you need to be looking for machines that have a Stainless Steel nozzle as standard or are able to easily retrofit one.

-There are now even 3D Printing machines like the Markforged Mark Two that can inlay Continuous Carbon Fibre into the print which enables customers to print Carbon Fibre parts that are stronger than Aluminium, much lighter and cheaper to manufacture.
+There are now even 3D Printing machines like the Ultimaker S7 with Carbon Fibre Filament and the Formlabs Fuse 1+ with Nylon 11CF that enable to print Carbon Fibre parts that are stronger than Aluminium yet much lighter and cheaper to manufacture.